MethaneRain/python-fronts/README.md

 # metpy-fronts
-Side project for decoding and plotting Frontal and High/Lows from WPC THREDDS Data
+Side project for decoding and plotting Frontal and High/Lows from WPC Data housed on Unidata's THREDDS server